camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 var $ = require("jquery");
 ```

-So now whenever selectOptions is called a server call is resolved and the value is passed back to select factory to populate inside component.
-So if everything works well you will get your custom select box auto-populated with the values returned from the server as :
+So now, whenever selectOptions is called, a server call is resolved and the value is passed back to select factory to populate the inside component.
+So if everything works well, you will get your custom select box auto-populated with the values returned from the server as :

 {{< figure  src="result.png" alt="Dynamic values passed to select box" caption="Dynamic values passed to select box" >}}

 # Summary

-In this post I showed how to add custom element to the bmpn properties panel as select box and pass dynamic options to it.
-While doing this task I faced quite a few problems which I posted on [forum](https://forum.camunda.org/t/changes-to-delegate-entries-under-servive-task-for-bpmn-properties-panel-not-getting-updated-on-ui/3171).
-But then I got the answers by understanding the camunda code itself to hide the elemets I just followed [resultVariale.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js#L68) and to pass dynamic options I followed [inputOutputParameter.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/implementation/InputOutputParameter.js#L345) to reach the solution.
+In this post, I showed how to add a custom element to the BPMN properties panel as a select box and pass dynamic options to it.
+While doing this task, I faced quite a few problems which I posted on the [forum](https://forum.camunda.org/t/changes-to-delegate-entries-under-servive-task-for-bpmn-properties-panel-not-getting-updated-on-ui/3171).
+But then I got the answers by understanding the camunda code itself, to hide the elements I just followed [resultVariable.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js#L68) and to pass dynamic options I followed [inputOutputParameter.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/implementation/InputOutputParameter.js#L345) to reach the solution.